 - United Healthcare

-If your insurance is not listed, she can provide you with a superbill to file with your insurance as an out-of-network provider.
+If your insurance is not listed, she can file as an out-of-network provider or provider a superbill.

-Credit card, HSA and FSA cards are also accepted.
+Credit card, HSA and FSA cards are accepted.

 Questions to Ask Your Insurance

-Not all plans cover medical nutrition therapy, even if I am “in network”.
+Not all plans cover medical nutrition therapy, even if the provider is considered “in network”.
 Call your insurance company to make sure MNT is covered.
 This number can be found on your insurance card.
-Questions to ask:
+Download this worksheet to help guide you.

 - Does it require a doctor’s order or referral?

 - How many visits are covered per year?
 Is this calendar year or term year?